wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 This ends the story of little follower.
 However, I cannot get away with him from my mind.
 I sometimes asked myself why I still remember a rooster after so many years, and I could not get an answer that satisfied myself.
-Little flower's golden feature and bleeding face deeply printed in my young mind.
+Little flower's golden feature and bleeding face were deeply printed in my young mind.

 Today, I am glad that I could give a speech about little follower in Toastmasters meeting.
 It is a great relief for me because I finally got the chance to show my respect